-- Has 60 builders and other employees, all of them nationals with the technical expertise and professional experience necessary to obtain construction permits and approvals. - Has at least one employee who is a licensed architect or engineer and registered with the local association of architects or engineers.
-BuildCo is not assumed to have any other employees who are technical or licensed experts, such as geological or topographical experts. - Has paid all taxes and taken out all necessary insurance applicable to its general business activity (for example, accidental insurance for construction workers and third-person liability). - Owns the land on which the warehouse will be built and will sell the warehouse upon its completion. - Is valued at 50 times income per capita.
+- professional experience necessary to obtain construction permits and approvals. - Has a licensed architect and a licensed engineer, both registered with the local association of architects or engineers.
+BuildCo is not assumed to have any other employees who are technical or licensed experts, such as geological or topographical experts. - Has paid all taxes and taken out all necessary insurance applicable to its general business activity (for example, accidental insurance for construction workers and third-person liability). - Owns the land on which the warehouse will be built and will sell the warehouse upon its completion.